cits3007/cits3007.github.io/assets/lectures/lect02--memory.md

 ### Features

-C was created as an efficient systems programming language, and was first used to re-write portions of the Unix operating system so as to make them more portable.
+C was created as an \alert{efficient systems programming language}, and was first used to re-write portions of the Unix operating system so as to make them more portable.

 It aims to give the programmer a \alert{high level of control}
 over the organization of data and the operations performed on that data.

+But it also assumes the programmer \alert{knows what they are doing}, and provides very little in the way of safeguards.

 ### Features